14 Nights 15 Days

 Explore Khumbu region and relish on native Sherpa culture

-Hike up to Everest base camp and Kalapatthar for amazing view around Everest.
+Hike up to Everest base camp and Kalapatthar for an amazing view around Everest.

 Our Everest Base Camp Trek itinerary is intended for beginner trekkers who are in healthiness with average good condition.
 The ample distance coated between daily itineraries, the steady gain of altitude and separate rest days ensures that we have a tendency to properly acclimatize to totally relish our trek to the Mount Everest base camp.
 You can customize the itinerary as per your criteria following the precautions.